unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/Outline.md

 | <img src="images/OutlineOff.png" height="256"> | <img src="images/OutlineOn.png" height="256"> |

 ### Outline Mode
-Specifies how the inverted-outline object is spawned.
+Specifies how the inverted-outline objects spawn.

 ### Outline Width
 Specifies the width of the outline.
-This value relies on the scale when the model was imported to Unity
+This value relies on the scale when importing the model to Unity

 <img src="images/OutlineWidth.gif" height="256">